datudar/equity-risk-model/README.md

 ## Equity Risk Model

-This is a fundamentally-based equity [risk model](/equity_risk_model.py) that performs factor risk decomposition and single stock risk attribution.
+This is a fundamentally-based [equity risk model](/equity_risk_model.py) that performs factor risk decomposition and single stock risk attribution.

-We assume that only three risk factors are relevant (size, value, momentum) and that only ten securities are in our universe (AAPL, BA, CAT, DIS, EBAY, F, GOOGL, HOG, IBM, JPM).
+We assume that only three risk factors (Size, Value, Momentum) are relevant and that only ten securities (AAPL, BA, CAT, DIS, EBAY, F, GOOGL, HOG, IBM, JPM) are in our universe .

 *Note: This model is a drastic oversimplification of equity risk and is intended purely for instructional purposes only.
-For the United States market, a more realistic model would include several more factors and thousands of securities.*
+For the United States market, a more realistic model would typically include several more risk factors and thousands of securities.*

 The three factors in this model are: